jflinchbaugh/objects/README.md

 Add a handle on a ring
 to a travel mug or other tapered cup.

+## dart\_bandolier.scad

+A holder for foam darts suitable to sew to a strap for a bandolier.

 ## dock\_adapter.scad

 Adapt a plain car mount for a phone